uosjapuelks/capstoneml/README.md

 # capstoneml
+FPGA Bitstreams are required to run certain scripts on the Ultra96.
+The bitstreams were intentionally left out of the repo as since users they can already be compiled from the code in this repo.

 ## notebook
 In notebooks, we have the notebooks used to train and evaluate models on both local computer and on the ultra96 board.